 During the time that Rev. Peter Braby was vicar of Badsey and of Wickhamford (1958-73) he interviewed retired schoolmaster William Mason (b.
 1889 in Badsey), who had lived in Manor Road, Wickhamford before the First World War.
 Amongst many other reminiscences, he talked about the fact that his father, John Mason, had worked for the Phillipps family at the Manor.
 He was an agricultural labourer (44) living in Wickhamford at the 1881 census.
 William Mason referred to the occupant of the Manor as Sir Thomas ‘Phillips’ who was a man ‘who owned half of Broadway’.
 However, he seems to have been muddling up his early recollections and the tales his father, John, had told him.
 There was a Sir Thomas Phillipps, a renowned collector of books and manuscripts, who owned Broadway Tower, (which he bought in 1822 and moved from there to Cheltenham in around 1864), but he had no connection with Wickhamford Manor.
 The other story William Mason remembered his father telling him was that the occupant of the Manor was notorious because “he dressed as a tramp and used to fry bacon on the side of the road”.

 It is possible that John Phillipps was being referred to here and he may have developed some eccentricities towards the end of his life.
 He died in Wickhamford on 16th November 1878 and was buried in Buckland churchyard; his wife, Annie, then moved out of the Manor.
+John Phillipps was a distant cousin of Sir Thomas and was mentioned in the latter's Will.

 Life after Wickhamford Manor